ome/omero-documentation/omero/sysadmins/grid.rst

 Shortcuts
 ^^^^^^^^^

-If the :file:`bin/omero` script is copied or symlinked to another name, then the script will separate the name on hyphens and execute :file:`bin/omero` with the second and later parts **prepended** to the argument list.
+If the :file:`omero` script is copied or symlinked to another name, then the script will separate the name on hyphens and execute :file:`omero` with the second and later parts **prepended** to the argument list.

 For example,